Getting the Most Out of Your Deductions.

 You’ll receive basic credit for the first 24 months of non-Red Seal training programs.
 This is 20% of the eligible salary and wages of up to $4,000.

 Completion credit is available for level 3 or 4 of Red Seal and Non-Red Seal training programs.
 This is on wages paid to the apprentice in the 12 months prior to them completing a level.
 Completion tax credit for level 3 is on 15% of the eligible salary and wages up to $2,500.
 Completion tax credit for level 4 is on 15% of the eligible salary and wages up to $3,000.

 Enhanced credits are available for the employment of First Nations individuals and people with disabilities in apprenticeship roles.
 Take a look at the table below for more details on the enhanced credit amounts.

 We’ll follow this up with more good news.
 The federal government offers federal apprenticeship programs for apprentices in the first two years of their contract.
-To be eligible they must be registered in a federal, provincial or territorial government program.
+However, they must be registered in a federal, provincial, or territorial government program to be eligible.

 You could claim back up to $2,000 for each eligible apprentice through the federal scheme.

 Government programs are ever-changing and you can find out more about other grants here.

 It’s worth noting that as an individual there are steps you can take and things to share with your accountant that can make sure you get the most out of your deductions.